Conor Benn fight announced as boxer returns after failed drug tests

 “I am undefeated in the ring, and in spirit,” Benn said in a Matchroom press release.
 “A return on Saturday is a step closer to redemption.
 After that, I’m putting the 147-160lbs divisions on notice.
 You are looking at a determined man with a deep desire to beat them all.

 “Warm-ups, I don’t treat them as warm-ups,” he added on Instagram.
 “I don’t go: ‘Oh, this is going to be an easy fight.’
-They turn out to be your hardest ones, because of the mindset [but] I treat every fight as if it’s a world-title fight.”
+They turn out to be your hardest ones, because of the mindset [but] I treat every fight as if it’s my world-title fight.”

 Meanwhile, Benn’s promoter Eddie Hearn said: “Conor Benn is back, and I’m looking forward to seeing him pick up where he left off.
 He’s ready to go straight in for a big fight now, but his trainer Tony Sims will be pleased to get him back sooner against a game opponent in Rodolfo Orozco.